This case study describes a set of single and double family houses built in Greenland in the first half of the 20th century.

-These single and double family houses were build with inadequate insulation, lacking air tightness and also no ventilation system.
-This case study lists a set of documents about what is the situation in these houses (including indoor climate and energy renovation), proposal how to “wrap up” the buildings in extra layer of insulation including super air tight layer, design of efficient ventilation system in a limited space and extensive monitoring system.
+These single and double family houses were built with inadequate insulation, lacking air tightness and also no ventilation system.
+This case study lists a set of documents about what is the situation in these houses (including indoor climate and energy renovation), proposal how to “wrap up” the buildings in an extra layer of insulation including super airtight layer, design of efficient ventilation system in a limited space and extensive monitoring system.

-October 2010.
-Master thesis by Martina Marencokova and Lise Nygaard Jensen is an excellent work on survey of the situation and energy-renovation proposal in housing in Greenland.
-The work gives a detailed overview of buildings from 1957-1963 and describes their current situation based on extensive measurements (blower door, thermography, indoor air quality measurements, etc) and also proposes a very advanced level of retrofitting including increasing of insulation and air tightness levels and installing of energy-efficient ventilation system.
+The master thesis is an excellent work on the survey of the situation and energy-renovation proposal in housing in Greenland.
+The work gives a detailed overview of buildings from 1957-1963 and describes their current situation based on extensive measurements (blower door, thermography, indoor air quality measurements, etc.) and also proposes a very advanced level of retrofitting including increasing of insulation and airtightness levels and installing of the energy-efficient ventilation system.
 Find more information about different types of standard houses in Greenland, including type 18D.

 Read a report from students from DTU about how to theoretically install the system and what else is needed.
 Typehouse 18D is one of the most common double family houses build in Greenland.
-These houses are in serious need of renovation, i.e. extra insulation with airtight layer, changing windows and also installing ventilation system.
+These houses are in pressing the need for renovation, i.e. extra insulation with airtight layer, changing windows and also installing a ventilation system.

-November 2012.
-Conference paper by Petra Vladykova Bednarova and Soren P. Bjarlov about energy renovation of a Greenlandic house type 18D.
-This paper is based on the developed theoretical practice of super-insulation solution for renovation of exiting standard wooden houses in Greenland built from 1950s until 2006, more than half the building stock in Arctic Greenland.
-From various perspectives, the wrap-up system is evaluated as a robust building renovation method with focus on applying the membrane for air tightness with a minimum of risk of leakage, high level of insulation with very few thermal bridges, focus on fire protection by using insulation material of mineral wool and high attention on solving details in the building envelope.
-This interesting wrap-up and package solution can easily be applied to many standard wooden houses in Greenland, but also to wooden houses across the Arctic regions.
-Linking all these aspects lead to interesting findings about high energy savings, reduction of oil usage and decrease of greenhouse gas emissions in retrofitting of Arctic buildings.
+Conference paper about energy renovation of a Greenlandic house type 18D.
+This paper is based on the developed theoretical practice of super-insulation solution for renovation of exiting standard wooden houses in Greenland built from the 1950s until 2006, more than half the building stock in Arctic Greenland.
+From various perspectives, the wrap-up system is evaluated as a robust building renovation method with focus on applying the membrane for airtightness with a minimum of risk of leakage, high level of insulation with intensely few thermal bridges, focus on fire protection by using insulation material of mineral wool and high attention on solving details in the building envelope.
+This interesting wrap-up and package solution can easily be applied to many standard wooden houses in Greenland, but also wooden houses across the Arctic regions.
+Linking all these aspects lead to interesting findings of high energy savings, reduction of oil usage and decrease of greenhouse gas emissions in retrofitting of Arctic buildings.

-Increasing the insulation layer and using the mechanical ventilation system with heat recovery allows a decrease in the energy consumption for space heating by about 45%.
+Increasing the insulation layer and using the mechanical ventilation system with heat recovery allows a decrease in energy consumption for space heating by about 45%.
 However, the design heat load in the energy-efficient building is only slightly lower than in the standard one.
-Significant part of the reduced energy consumption comes from the heat recovered in the ventilation system.
+A significant part of the reduced energy consumption comes from the heat recovered in the ventilation system.
 The investments are also economically justified, especially taking into account the uncertainties concerning future oil prices in Greenland.
-In both models there is a risk of overheating.
-In residential buildings it can be mitigated by opening the windows, but in buildings where it is not possible additional counter-measures should be taken.
+In both models, there is a risk of overheating.
+In residential buildings, it can be mitigated by opening the windows, but in buildings where it is not possible additional counter-measures should be taken.

 Images by Martina Marencokova, Martin Kotol and www.ini.gl